Naltrexone: Opioid use disorder

+The consequence of relapse when weighing the best course of treatment for opiate use disorder remains a concern.
+Methadone and buprenorphine administration maintain greater drug tolerance while naltrexone allows tolerance to fade, leading to higher instances of an overdose in people who relapse and thus higher mortality.
+World Health Organization guidelines state that most patients should be advised to use opioid agonists (e.g., methadone or buprenorphine) rather than opioid antagonists like naltrexone, citing evidence of superiority in reducing mortality and retaining patients in care.

-A 2011 review found insufficient evidence to determine the effect of naltrexone taken by mouth in opioid dependence.
+A 2011 review found insufficient evidence to determine the effect of naltrexone taken orally on opioid dependence.
 While some do well with this formulation, it must be taken daily, and a person whose cravings become overwhelming can obtain opioid intoxication simply by skipping a dose.
-Due to this issue, the usefulness of oral naltrexone in opioid use disorders is limited by the low retention in treatment.
-Naltrexone by mouth remains an ideal treatment for a small number of people with opioid use, usually those with a stable social situation and motivation.
+Due to this issue, the usefulness of oral naltrexone in opioid use disorder is limited by the low retention in treatment.
+Naltrexone taken orally remains an ideal treatment for a small number of people with opioid use, usually those with a stable social situation and motivation.
 With additional contingency management support, naltrexone may be effective in a broader population.

 Others

 Unlike varenicline (brand name Chantix), naltrexone is not useful for quitting smoking.
-Naltrexone has also been under investigation for reducing behavioral addictions such as gambling or kleptomania as well as compulsive sexual behaviors in both offenders and non-offenders (e.g. compulsive porn viewing and masturbation).
+Naltrexone has also been under investigation for reducing behavioral addictions such as gambling, NSSID (non-suicidal self-injury disorder), and kleptomania, as well as compulsive sexual behaviors in both offenders and non-offenders (e.g. compulsive porn viewing and masturbation).
 The results were promising.
 In one study, the majority of sexual offenders reported a strong reduction in sexual urges and fantasies which reverted to baseline once the medication was discontinued.
 Case reports have also shown cessation of gambling and other compulsive behaviors, for as long as the medication was taken.

 When taken at much smaller doses, a regimen known as low-dose naltrexone (LDN), naltrexone may reduce pain and help to address neurological symptoms.
-Some patients report that LDN helps reduce their symptoms of ME/CFS, multiple sclerosis (MS), fibromyalgia (FMS), or autoimmune disease.
+Some patients report that LDN helps reduce their symptoms of ME/CFS, multiple sclerosis (MS), fibromyalgia, or autoimmune diseases.
 Although its mechanism of action is unclear, some have speculated that it may act as an anti-inflammatory.
-LDN is also being considered as a potential treatment for Long COVID.
+LDN is also being considered as a potential treatment for long COVID.